cjaycee/ip/docs/README.md

 **Example:** `deadline eat cake /by 2025-09-09`

 ```
 Got it.
-I've added this task: Lol
+I've added this task:
 [D][ ] eat cake (by: Sep 9 2025)
 Now you have 2 tasks in the list.
 ```